scerioli/Global-Preferences-Survey/README.md

 In this repository, we are reproducing the analysis of the article [Relationship of gender differences in preferences to economic development and gender equality](https://science.sciencemag.org/content/362/6412/eaas9899.full) (doi: 10.1126/science.aas9899).
 It is suggested to have a look at the page [ReproduceArticle.md](https://github.com/scerioli/Global_Preferences_Survey/blob/master/ReproduceArticle.md), which describes steps  from the data collection (sources of the datasets and the way we cleaned them) to the logic behind the analysis.

+The online version of the page is available at the website [scerioli.github.io/Global-Preferences-Survey/](https://scerioli.github.io/Global-Preferences-Survey/)

 ## Content